KeyteqLabs/ezexceed-guide/src/06-extensibility.md

 #### render

-This method will be called when it's time for your GUI to display itself
+This method will be called when it's time for your GUI to display itself.

 #### parseEdited